ncats/translator-workflows/Workflow2/README.md

 ### Preparing to Run the Script

-It it recommended to run the script within a Python virtual environment, within which Python dependencies need to be installed:
+Note that some of the modules used by the system now need to run with Python 3.7.
+It is also recommended to run the application within a python virtual environment.
+The following commands will get the application running locally on a given machine (check first the existence of various dependencies within your system, ensuring that they are visible to your virtualenv - see below):

 ```
-virtualenv -p python3.6 venv
+virtualenv -p python3.7 py37
-source venv/bin/activate
+source py37/bin/activate
 pip install -r requirements.txt
 ```
+``

 The workflow 2 script relies on the Biolink "Ontobio" module to import its ontology for functional and phenotypic similarity computations.
 It is a known issue, however, that the use of the Python "cachier" cache library in Ontobio causes some runtime problems.
 We therefore disable it in our code using the following: